 - If they don’t have the time to do it – get them to hire you to do it.

 Before this though, you should get a move on and become the best Pinterest virtual assistant you can be.
 That way, you’ll be prepared when eCommerce businesses figure out they need an expert VA.

-There are five things that you need to learn in order to be competitive in the job market and land the best clients.
+There are four things that you need to learn in order to be competitive in the job market and land the best clients.
 As a Pinterest VA, you need to be able to: